ppy/osu-wiki/wiki/Interface/en.md

 ![Multi Lobby](/wiki/Interface/img/Multi-Play-2016.png)
 ![Multi Host](/wiki/Interface/img/Multi-play!_Host.jpg)

 1. Your rank in the match.
+This is also shown next to your name.
 2. Your profile information.
-3. Jukebox.
+3. The jukebox.
 4. Player list - displays player names, their rank (host or player), their mods activated (if any, see \#7), their osu! ranking, and their team (if applicable).
 5. The name of the match and the password settings.
 6. The beatmap selected.
 It shows the beatmap as it would in the solo song selection screen.